Tetcho Formation

-The Tetcho Formation is a stratigraphical unit of Famennian age in the Western Canadian Sedimentary Basin.
+The Tetcho Formation is a stratigraphic unit of Famennian age in the Western Canadian Sedimentary Basin.

 It takes the name from Tetcho Lake, and was first described in the Imperial Island River No. 1 well (located south of Trout Lake by H.R.
 Belyea and D.J.
 McLaren in 1962.

 Lithology

 The Tetcho Formation is composed of fine grained limestone with shale partings, silty at the base.

 Distribution

 The Tetcho Formation reaches a maximum thickness of 75 m. it occurs in the sub-surface in north-eastern British Columbia and southern Northwest Territories.

 Relationship to other units

 The Tetcho Formation is conformably overlain by the Kotcho Formation and conformably overlays the Trout River Formation and Fort Simpson Formation.

 It is equivalent to the lower Wabamun Group in Alberta and to parts of the Besa River Formation in the Liard area of British Columbia.